We define the Hamitonian using the NetKet Paulis operators ##

 Training finished.

-To encourage this behavior, we use relatively large weights for the KL divergence and the total correlation (TC) terms.
-The TC regularization typically helps sparsify the latent representation, as an active latent variable tends to be weakly correlated with noise.
-When only one latent neuron is active, the TC term does not affect the learned representation but still helps suppress spurious correlations among passive neurons.
+To encourage this behavior, we use relatively large weights for the KL divergence and total correlation (TC) terms.
+The TC regularization helps sparsify the latent representation, since an active latent variable is typically weakly correlated with noise.
+When only one neuron is active, the TC term does not alter the learned representation but still suppresses spurious correlations among passive neurons.

-To have a better idea of what happened during the training, we can look at the reconstruction loss and the variances of the latent neurons using the .plot_training() method:
+To inspect the training progress, we can examine the reconstruction loss and the log-variances of the latent neurons using the .plot_training() method:

 #load the trained model